 In recognition of their work, Dr. Arash Alaei and his brother Kamiar were awarded the Jonathan Mann Award for Global Health and Human Rights by the Global Health Council in June 2011 and World Health Organization/PAHO gave its first Health and Human Rights awards to them in December 2012.

-Alexandra R. Harrington, J.D., LL.M. is assistant director and affiliated faculty at the Global Institute for Health and Human Rights.
+Alexandra R. Harrington J.D., LL.M., Doctor of Civil Law, is assistant director and affiliated faculty at the Global Institute for Health and Human Rights.
 She is also adjunct faculty at Albany Law School, where her classes focus on international law topics.
-Dr. Harrington serves as Lead Counsel for Cross-Cutting Legal Issues with the Centre for International Sustainable Development Law and is a Doctor of Civil Law Candidate at the McGill University Faculty of Law.
-Her more than three dozen publications address a variety of fields relating to international law, including international human rights law, international child’s rights, environmental law, legal issues relating to climate change, legal aspects of the green economy, natural resources regulation, international organizations, international trade law, corporate social responsibility, and criminal law, as well as domestic fields such as constitutional law and military law.
+Dr. Harrington serves as Lead Counsel for Cross-Cutting Legal Issues with the Centre for International Sustainable Development Law.
+Her more than three dozen publications address a variety of fields relating to international law, including international human rights law, international child’s rights, environmental law, legal issues relating to climate change, natural resources regulation, international organizations, international trade law, corporate social responsibility, and criminal law, as well as domestic fields such as constitutional law and military law.
 She routinely presents her works at domestic and international conferences, including a United Nations Academic Impact in Action panel.
 Dr. Harrington has served as a Visiting Professor at Albany Law School, a professor at the University of Montreal Centre d’Etudes et de Recherches Internationales summer programs, as a Consultant to the Commission for Environmental Cooperation of the North American Agreement on Environmental Cooperation, and is an ICTSD Expert for the International Centre for Trade and Sustainable Development..